MCR300400/components/README.md

 - **ToolTip**: A helpful tooltip component for displaying additional information when users hover over or focus on elements.
 It can be customized with various styles and positions to enhance user interface usability.

 - **Tree View**: A component for displaying hierarchical data in a tree structure.
 Allows users to navigate through nested levels of information.

+- **Video Player**: A component for embedding and controlling video playback within your application.
+Includes controls for play, pause, volume, and fullscreen functionality.

 Enjoy using these components to build engaging and feature-rich applications!